 The temperature is closely connected to the wine.
 But what is the ideal temperature of wine?
 By controlling temperature, winemakers meet immediately after pressing the grapes when boiling begins.
 With this, they continue throughout the ripening of wine and take care of the proper temperature of the warehouse, where bottled wine is waiting for customers.
 Such concern should continue until the last glass in which the wine is served, as the proper temperature of the wine ensures that it shows all its best qualities.
 Unfortunately, many wine-makers do not know enough about the temperature, or they do not know at what temperature wine must be stored, especially on how to ensure temperature.

-If you want to serve the wine at an ideal temperature, you will need an appropriate wine storage room, a wine thermometer, and a refrigerator to maintain the temperature of the open bottle of wine.
+Suppose you want to achieve the ideal temperature of the wine.
+In that case, you will need an appropriate wine storage room, a wine thermometer, and a refrigerator to maintain the temperature of the open bottle of wine.

 – Fresh white wines and rose wines will best show their freshness and fruit flavors at a temperature of 6 ° C to 10 ° C.